tengcomplex/rssamantha/readme.txt

 ------------------
 - Clean titles, remove newline when reading items.
 - Add type="rss" to channels.opml output.
+- Improve entrypage generation, writing directly to the stream.
 - Remove type rsstwitter.
 (Twitter stopped public RSS support in summer 2013) Alternatively it's possible to use twitter API and adding items from an external process.